 Who then, except the skilful banker himself, can decide what he can give for the loan of capital and how he can employ it?
 No one.
 Nor can any rules be laid down for the exercise of his art, especially as to the rates of interest he is to give and take for money.
 Each new enterprise must be judged of by itself and by the person who undertakes it.
-To prescribe a limit to the interest a banker is to give for deposits, or the sum he is to take on deposit, is to hamper his discretion and substitute blind igno-rance for perceiving skill.
-If new enterprises yield 15 or 20 per cent., or even 50 per cent., as many probably did at certain periods between 1852 and 1855, why should not the banker give 6 or 8 per cent. for money which he can advantageously and safely lend at 9 or 12?
-To say, then, that any extension of interest on deposits "can be demonstrated to be objectionable," is to misunderstand the phenomena and use inappropriate language concerning them.
-An individual banker may mistake, may be greedy or heedless, may give too high a rate of interest on deposits, and may lend on unsafe or improper securitics, but no extent of allowing interests on de-posits, and no rate of discount, no advances arc objectionable which the fact of success justifies.
-Our contemporary writes more than he reflects on such subjects, and so falls into errors which a little more thought would enable him to avoid.

-What seems to us wrong is the general practice of fixing a rate of interest for deposits, varying with assistance.
-Every commercial transaction, every the minimum rate of discount decreed by the Bank cargo imported or exported on a venture is a new of England.
-The rule apparently by which the enterprise.
-It has not been done before, and its banker should be guided, is what he can make by results are always doubtful.
-It begins with the what he borrows.
-This will at all times depend on the rule of profit in business and the demand for ends with its sale and consumption, replacing, as it capital.
-But the capital in the hands of joint-ought, all the capital employed, and resulting in a profit.
-Every extension of cultivation, every bills, &c., or for new enterprises, are very much in onening of a new shop is a new enterprise and reexcess of the capital and advances of the Bank of England.
-There scems no reason, therefore, why the men who do the most business, and have by far the best opportunities of knowing good from bad business, should regulate their conduct by the conduct of those who do the least, and have only a that it shall be invested in such enterprises as limited means of knowing the nature of the business replace, in comparatively short periods, like all carried on.
-Moreover, the minimum rate of disdealing for approximate consumption, the capital count at the Bank is not determined by the general advanced.
-A banker, then, whether a private or a joint-stock banker, is really the active agent for collecting and investing the floating capital of the community in new and productive enterprises. used to settle accounts with foreigners; and to make its increase or decrease the test of all profit is the consequence of a piece of erroneous legislation.
+To prescribe a limit to the interest a banker is to give for deposits, or the sum he is to take on deposit, is to hamper his discretion and substitute blind ignorance for perceiving skill.
+If new enterprises yield 15 or 20 per cent., or even 50 per cent., as many pro-bably did at certain periods between 1852 and 1855, why should not the banker give 6 or 8 per cent. for money which he can advantageously and safely lend at 9 or 12?
+To say, then, that any extension of interest on deposits "can be demonstrated to be or heedless, may give too high a rate of interest on deposits, and may lend on unsafe or improper securities, but no extent of allowing interests on deposits, and no rate of discount, no advances arc objectionable which the fact of success justifies.
+Our contemporary writes more than he reflects or new enterprises.
+Now these are very numerous.
+They are not little more thought would enable him to avoid.
+What seems to us wrong is the general practice bills, &c., or for new enterprises, are very much in excess of the capital and advances of the Bank of England.
+There seems no reason, therefore, why the men who do the most business, and have by far the best opportunities of knowing good from bad business, should regulate their conduct by the conduct of those who do the least, and have only a limited means of knowing the nature of the business carried on.
+Moreover, the minimum rate of discount at the Bank is not determined by the general advanced.
+A banker, then, whether a private or a joint-stock banker, is really the active agent for collecting and investing the floating capital of the community in new and productive enterprises.
+This function requires a very peculiar skill.
+He cannot possibly himself know the chances of success used to settle accounts with foreigners; and to make its increase or decrease the test of all profit is the consequence of a piece of erroneous legislation.